KieronH90/KieronH90.github.io/_posts/2025-01-25-Deciphering Big Data.md

 ## Task 2: Web scraping

 The next task was to write a web scraping script in Python, using the keyword "Data Scientist" and then parse the data into an XML or JSON file.
+I found this task to be extremely challenging, as most large organisations have some form of protection against large scale web scraping, in order to protect their information from their competitors.

 The resulting JSON file contents of this task are shown below: